JoeyStanley/real/_posts/2018-03-18-making-vowel-plots-in-r-part-1.md

     ## 1 other 445.4199 1575.914

-What we actually want is the mean F1 and F2 per vowel.
+What we actually want is the mean F1 and F2 *per vowel*.
 So, what we do is insert the `group_by` function just before `summarise`.
-By itself, `group_by` doesn't really do much except change some stuff about the data frame under the hood.
+By itself, `group_by` doesn't really do much except change some stuff about the dataframe under the hood.
 But these changes are especially useful when that is then "piped" (`%>%`) to `summarise`.
 Because I did `group_by(vowel)` first, whatever summary information you want from your dataset will apply to each vowel independently.
 So, instead of the average overall, you're getting the average per group.
 The result is a new dataframe that we're calling `means`, that has all the information we want.
 (I'm then piping it to a `print` function so we can see the output.)

 ```r
 means <- my_vowels %>%